thangtran76/eks/README.md

 - Save and quit

 ### 8. Deploy the Cluster Autoscaler
-1. Deploy the Cluster Autoscaler
+- Deploy the Cluster Autoscaler

     *kubectl apply -f ./cluster_autoscaler.yaml*

-2. Check the cluster autoscaler logs
+- Check the cluster autoscaler logs

     *kubectl logs -f deployment/cluster-autoscaler -n kube-system*

-3. Press Ctrl + C to exit the logs.
+- Press Ctrl + C to exit the logs.

 ### 9. Deploy the Nginx Deployment
-1. Deploy the nginx deployment.
+- Deploy the nginx deployment.

     *kubectl apply -f ./nginx.yaml*

-2. Verify that the deployment was successful.
+- Verify that the deployment was successful.

     *kubectl get deployment/nginx-scaleout*

-3. View the pods
+- View the pods

     *kubectl get pod*

-4. View the nodes
+- View the nodes

     *kubectl get node*

 ### 10. Create a service
-1. Deploy the nginx deployment.
+- Deploy the nginx deployment.

     *kubectl apply -f ./nginx-svc.yaml*

-2. Verify that the deployment was successful.
+- Verify that the deployment was successful.

     *kubectl get service*

+### 11. Create a service
+- Deploy the nginx deployment.

+    *kubectl apply -f ./nginx-svc.yaml*

+- Verify that the deployment was successful.

+    *kubectl get service*

-### 11. Scale the Nginx Deployment
+### 12. Scale the Nginx Deployment
 - View the ReplicaSets before scale

     *kubectl get rs*